tfleong/qpc/examples/arm-cm/qhsmtst_stm32f469i-disco/README.txt

 for ARM Cortex-M.

-The sub-directories contain code and project files, which are specific to the particular ARM toolchains, such as GCC (SW4STM32), and IAR (EWARM).
+The sub-directories contain code and project files, which are specific to the particular ARM toolchains, such as GNU (SW4STM32), and IAR (EWARM).